Rokycany: Demographics

-In 19th century Rokycany's population quickly expanded pushing the number of inhabitants towards 5,000 in 1880.
-In the wake of Long Depression (economic slowdown of the 1870s which affected the economy of Austria-Hungary) the growth stopped.
-In late 1890s however population began to expand again, only to halt during World War I. In post-1918 era Rokycany grew rapidly.
-In the late 1930s this growth was further spurred by influx of ethnic Czech refugees from Sudetenland.
-In 1939 Rokycany's population touched 10,000 mark briefly.
-After World War II many citizens of Rokycany left the town for border regions from where the ethnic Germans were expelled.
-From the 1950s a new wave of massive growth started, pushing the town's population past 10,000 in the mid 1950s and past 15,000 in the 1980s.

-Ethnically, Rokycany has been a predominately Czech settlement since Middle Ages.
-The German minority accounted for no more than couple of dozens individuals.
-In 1938 the town's population was boosted by influx of ethnic Czechs fleeing the border regions of Czechoslovakia which had been ceded to Nazi Germany.
-After 1945 most ethnic Germans were expelled.
-The ethnic mix of Rokycany was in the post-World War II era enriched by Romani and Slovaks.

 Economy

-The largest employer with its headquarters in the town is a branch of the Hutchinson SA.
+The largest employer with headquarters in the town is a branch of Hutchinson SA.
 It is engaged in the production of rubber products.

 Transport

-The town is located on a train line leading from Prague to Plzeň.
-There is a train station which is served by regional and longer-distance trains.

-The D5 motorway passes through the northern part of the territory.
+The D5 motorway passes through the northern part of the municipal territory.

+Rokycany is located on the railway line Prague–Klatovy via Plzeň.

 Culture

 Rokycany hosts Fluff Fest, a vegan hardcore punk festival which draws several thousand visitors from across Europe every July.
 It is held at the Rokycany airfield, having moved there in 2006 from its original location in Plzeň.
 The festival has been described as a yearly "strain" on the town, which is otherwise unaccustomed to large numbers of foreign visitors and extreme music adherents, and brings a business boom especially in sales of vegetarian and vegan food.